nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 From here, DS4Windows can be used _mostly_ as usual.
 XInput and DS4 emulation, as well other functions, can then be set-up in the profiles settings according to the user needs.
 Besides that:

-- Read the _FAQ_ if you want more detailed instructions on how to change to DS4 emulation
+- In case you need, there are more detailed instructions on [how to change to DS4 emulation](#how-do-i-change-between-xinput-and-ds4-emulation)
 - If you want your controller's LEDs to represent the current battery level, see [Simple Led Control -> Example 2](#simple-led-control)
 - If you want the current selected profile to be represented by a specific LED or LED combination on the controller, read the [Light Bar to LEDs translation section](#light-bar-color-to-leds-translation)
-- It's recommended you have a quick look at the _FAQ_ section, read at least the title of the topics
+- It's recommended you have a quick look at the [_DS4Windows Frequently Asked Questions_](#frequently-asked-questions) section, read at least the title of the topics

 ## Light Bar color to LEDs translation

+!!! note "Optional section"
+    Read this section if you want to control your controller's LEDs to show the current battery or selected profile

 By setting the correct Light Bar color values in the profile settings it is possible to control the LEDs on the DS3, which can be useful to: